Actions are the backbone of automations.

 In the above example, the subscriber will be added to the 'Photography Course Pitch' automation, while continuing through the remainder of the current automation as well.

+b.
 Exit this automation

 This will remove the subscriber from this automation.

-This option will be greyed out unless you're adding it at the end of an event or condition branch.
 That's because an automation needs to have multiple branches in order for this to work.
 Otherwise, the subscriber will naturally exit the automation once they reach the end of its main/only branch (no action is required for that).

+c.
 Remove from another automation

 This will remove the subscriber from a different automation of your choosing, while still keeping them in the current automation.